metason/ARlog/README.md

-# ARlog: Post-hoc Inspecting of Mobile AR Applications using ARKit
+# ARlog: Post-hoc Inspecting of Mobile AR Applications
 Post-hoc Inspecting of Mobile AR Applications using ARKit